-Modern design of electrical energy conversion systems –which includes power electronics– requires the support of simulation tools.
+Modern design of electrical energy conversion systems –which includes power electronics– require the support of simulation tools.
 A system or circuit simulation alone is no longer satisfactory without proper combined-physics system analysis and design.

 Understanding the strengths of different tools and integrating them in the design process allows investigation of more design aspects than only circuit simulation.